 -

-Revising 1.4 to remove the application process for exam applicants without an accredited degree as this no longer applies
+Revising 1.4 to remove the application process for exam applicants without an accredited degree, as this no longer applies

 -